 Cornell in Rome

-The urban studies component of Cornell in Rome is offered during the spring semester for students interested in the economic, political, cultural, and social life of contemporary European cities and regions.
+The urban studies component of Cornell in Rome is generally offered during the spring semester for students interested in the economic, political, cultural, and social life of contemporary European cities and regions.
 While there, students take classes in art, architecture, and urban planning, all emphasizing the convergence of artistic, cultural, and architectural ideas unique to Rome.

 URS students in their third or fourth year of study are eligible to participate in Cornell in Rome.
 To be eligible for Cornell in Rome, URS students are required to have a minimum cumulative GPA of 3.000 or better, and to have successfully completed CRP 1100 , CRP 1101 , CRP 2000 , CRP 2010 , and the FWS, economics, statistics, and physical education requirements prior to the Rome semester.
 Students are admitted by application and review of their record.
 Application is made by December 1 of the preceding year to the AAP Office of Admissions and Student Services.
 For additional information, visit the Cornell in Rome website.

 Students are required to enroll in CRP 4160 - Rome Workshop , a 6-credit field research course that defines the semester.
 It requires students to spend about 20 hours per week in assigned peripheral neighborhoods exploring such issues as public space, urban design, social housing, infrastructure services, immigrant integration, tourism, historic preservation, and economic development challenges.
 Additionally, students typically enroll in courses in art history, architecture history, studio art, and Italian, along with architecture, art, and visiting students.

 URS students may fulfill in-department electives, distribution requirements, and free electives in Rome.